Don't Get Caught in a Weight-Loss Scam

 1. Gym scams

-The BBB urges consumers to take the following precautions before signing up for a gym membership:
+The Better Business Bureau urges consumers to take the following precautions before signing up for a gym membership:

 - Check the gym on BBB.org to see what previous customers have to say.